syzwina/quartz/content/notes/books/The Prophet.md

 > Then it is better for you that you cover your nakedness and pass out of love's threshing-floor,
 > Into the seasonless world where you shall laugh, but not all of your laughter, and weep, but not all of your tears

+Yes, very poetic.
+But to some extent, I really like poetry, but only a certain kind of poetry.
+Mostly poetry that I can relate to personally.
+Or if it's poetry about something that I care about, something that concerns me, I would like it.
+Poetry is beautiful.
+So beautiful.
+Especially arabic poetry.
+I wish I can understand arabic just so I can read arabc poetry all day.

 > [!QUOTE]
 >